Freda Payne

 Freda Charcilia Payne (born September 19, 1942) is an American singer and actress.
 Payne is best known for her career in music during the mid-1960s through the mid-1980s.
 Her most notable record is her 1970 hit single "Band of Gold".
-Payne was also an actress in musicals and film, as well as the host of a TV talk show.
+Payne was also an actress in musicals and film as well as the host of a TV talk show.
 Payne is the older sister of Scherrie Payne, a former singer with the American vocal group the Supremes.
+She also acted on Living Single.